What is a Decode Table?

 - Structured Storage: Each Table corresponds to a dedicated table in the Decode database, providing robust and scalable storage.

 - Data Hub: Tables serve as the central repository from which you can inspect data directly on the Data Page or pull data into Data Functions for analysis on the Dashboard Page.
+Your data also allows the Decode Agent to carry out data-based tasks at your command.

 Anatomy of a Table Schema